AvaloniaUI/avalonia-docs/docs/concepts/templates/reusing-data-templates.md

 </Window>
 ```

-Although there is no data template for a teacher in the window; Avalonia UI will find the template you defined in the application, and the display works as planned:&#x20;
+Although there is no data template for a teacher in the window; Avalonia UI will find the template you defined in the application, and the display works as planned:

 <img src={ReuseTeacherDataTemplateScreenshot} alt=""/>